 - Sex is high.
 Rebounders enjoy sex but don’t know where their relationship is heading.
 They frequently have sex to distract themselves, or as a means to get over the breakup.

 - Hardly remember how you got over the previous relationship.
 Moving on takes time, it cannot be rushed.
 It can take from months to years.
-If you are happy in the new relationship but have no idea how you got over it, then it could be that you have rushed into a new relationship without closing the previous one.
+But if you do it in days, then it might be something to think about.

 - Show off as a long-term couple.
 Despite dating for just a few weeks, you and your partner behave as if you have known each other for a long time.

 - Ex-monster syndrome.
 You haven’t gotten over your ex; in fact, you haven’t allowed yourself to get over.
-If you display the following signs, then you likely have the syndrome:
+If you display the following signs, then you likely have the rebound syndrome.

 - Vent out bitterness about your ex and use your new partner as a sounding board to relieve pain.